joernneumeyer/homework/UNPL/lib/README.md

-# neu-lib
+# neu
-neu-lib is a small library I build to add a little more convenience to my C assignments.
+neu is a small library I am building to add a little more convenience to my C assignments.

 ## neu_memory
 This library offers some functionality, to make dynamic memory management easier